-Help writing a strong personal statement
+Help writing a strong personal statement for graduate school

 The personal statement is really a letter of intent or statement of purpose.
 Be careful to get the tone right and supply only information that will improve your chances of getting into graduate school.
 The letter of intent needs to be perfectly crafted and written, and you will need to write many drafts before it is acceptable.

-See here for excellent advice:
+See here for excellent advice about writing personal statements:

+PSU Writing Personal Statements.
 Also based on a study of professors admitting students into graduate school in psychology (Appleby and Appleby, 2006) here is a list of what NOT to write in your personal statement: Kiss of Death